The Erasure Show – Live in Cologne

-The Erasure Show – Live in Cologne is a DVD released by British synthpop duo Erasure which was a live concert from their sellout 2005 world tour, The Erasure Show.
-The DVD was released by Mute Records in 2005 and contained not only the Cologne performance but also several live performances from the 2003 Other Tour, music videos from Nightbird and behind-the-scenes and interviews with Vince Clarke and Andy Bell about the show.
+The Erasure Show – Live in Cologne is a DVD released by English synth-pop duo Erasure recorded during their sellout 2005 world tour, the Erasure Show.
+The DVD was released by Mute Records in 2005 and contained not only the Cologne performance but also several live performances from the 2003 Other tour, music videos from Nightbird, a behind-the-scenes featurette and interviews with band members Vince Clarke and Andy Bell.